This is our Top-Ten list for things everyone needs to know about grants! With these tips you will be better equipped to find and win a grant.

 We begin our list with the final tip:

 The remaining nine of our “Top Ten”!
-This is the most important information about Grants: (Note, for our Top Ten Free Money Resources, take a look at Free Money 2018, Free Money 2017 and Free Money 2016!).
+This is the most important information about Grants: (Note, for our current and recent Top Free Money Tips, take a look at Free Money 2018, Free Money 2017 and Free Money 2016!).
 Also check out Free Grants to better understand grants and what is free about them.

 For fast help learning more, check out Types of Grants and Where to Find Them.

 - Number 8: Though billions of dollars are awarded in grants and other aid, there is no central U.S. Government Grant Department.
 That may be hard to believe, but no single agency coordinates or manages all grants.
 There also is no single, simple application you find to simply fill out and have some agency give you money.
-The U.S. Government awards billions of dollars in grants each year; takes a look at the top ten grant-awarding agencies that award grants.
+The U.S. Government does however award billions of dollars in grants each year.
+Here you can take a look at the top ten grant-awarding agencies that award grants.
 This list has been recently updated to show the numbers for 2013 (previously the most recent data available was for 2009).
 The largest giver of grants was the Department of Health and Human Services; the smallest on the list was the Environmental Protection Agency.
-An interesting agency showed up for the first time: the “Agency for International Development”, coming in at $7.9 billion.
+An interesting agency recently showed up for the first time: the “Agency for International Development”, coming in at $7.9 billion.
 We'll be doing some digging into that….

 - Number 7: Because of the Federal Recovery and Reinvestment Act, there are new grants and new business to be had with the government.
 Check out our discussion of Federal Business Opportunities to discover more.